Shayne Adams, MA, LCPC

 As a clinician I have the fortune to work with many different people and enjoy an eclectic practice.
 Regardless of the reason for seeking therapy, everyone has their own experience and perspective – it is an honor to work with them.

-I enjoy working with anyone who seeks to actively engage in the process and have a particular interest in helping adults living with Asperger’s/ASD, those in creative fields, and young adults adjusting to adulthood.
-Clinical focus includes trauma, emotional instability and substance abuse/dependence.
+I enjoy working with anyone who seeks to actively engage in the process.
+My particular interests include artists and those in creative fields, adults living with Asperger’s/ASD, young adults adjusting to adulthood, and those in addiction recovery.
+Clinical focus includes life transitions, relationships, trauma, and emotional instability.